Skip to main content

 )

-Build rich context for new tasks based on history:
+Build rich context for new jobs based on history:

-# Build task context with similar tasks and agent history
+# Build job context with similar jobs and agent history

 agent_id="agent-123"